5 Ways to Improve Your Composition Skills

 Punctuation and gesture are two terms that have been developed by professionals; Jay Maisel talks a lot about gesture, while Bob Holmes talks about punctuation.

 You see, punctuation is the addition of something interesting, often a human figure, that completes a scene.
 The photo on its own might be mediocre, and it needs that little something extra to lift it above the ordinary.
-Punctuation is an especially important part of travel and photography.
+Punctuation is an especially important part of travel and street photography.

 For example, this photo is made stronger by the presence of the woman in the doorway: